unahouExosite/docs/rpc/README.md

 * `"status": "error"` means one or more specified resource types are invalid, and `"result"` contains an error string.

 <strong>DEPRECATED</strong> If the `<options>` argument is left out, the result is instead a list of resource IDs in the same order as the input type list.
-This form of the `listing` command is deprecated and should not be used for new code.
+This form of the `listing` command is deprecated and should not be used.

 ```
 {